 A Web Map Service (WMS) delivers georeferenced map images.
 A WMS service may also contain a Styled Layer Descriptor (SLD) to specify how the WMS layer is to be symbolized and portrayed.

-- On the Insert tab, in the Project group, click the Connections drop-down list and click New
+- On the Insert tab, in the Project group, click Connections > Server > New

 The Add WMS Server Connection dialog box appears.